Biology Program Requirements

 St. John Fisher College's Biology Department offers a Bachelor of Arts (B.A.) in Biology and a Bachelor of Science (B.S.) in Biology.

 Please Note: The Undergraduate Catalog contains the most up-to-date biology degree requirements.

-The B.A. in biology allows a student more time to study other areas of the liberal arts as well as an opportunity to pursue a double major.
-The B.A. is less concentrated in terms of science requirements, though the Biology Core courses taken are identical to those taken for the B.S. degree.
+The Bachelor of Arts in Biology allows more time to study other areas of the liberal arts as well as an opportunity to pursue a double major.
+The B.A. is less concentrated in terms of science requirements, though the biology core courses taken are identical to those taken for the B.S. degree.